 Not only do you need an ISBN for your book in Australia, but you’ll also need one for each of its formats, including ebooks, paperbacks, and hardcovers!

 An International Standard Book Number (ISBN) is a unique identifier for your book or audiobook.
-Your ISBN specifies information such as the book format, the edition, and the publisher.
-If you’re self-publishing your book under a publishing imprint you created, you should always purchase your ISBNs under that imprint name.
+Your International Standard Book Number includes information such as the book format, edition, and publisher.
+If you’re self-publishing your book under a publishing imprint you created, you should always purchase your International Standard Book Numbers under that imprint name.

 If you are publishing an ebook on Amazon Kindle Direct Publishing (KDP) or any of Amazon’s other self-publishing platforms, you won’t require an ISBN because Amazon will assign you an ASIN and register it for you if you prefer.
-However, if you choose to publish your book anywhere else, you must also source an ISBN for it, as ASINs are only for Amazon.
+However, if you choose to publish your book elsewhere, you must also obtain an International Standard Book Number, as ASINs are only for Amazon.

-We recommend sourcing your own ISBNs, allowing you to control where your book is listed.
-Your book will be ready to publish if you wish to add your book to other self-publishing platforms such as IngramSpark Publishing, Apple Books, or Draft2Digital.
+We recommend sourcing your own International Standard Book Numbers so you can control where your book is listed.
+Your book will be ready for publication if you wish to add it to additional self-publishing platforms, such as IngramSpark Publishing, Apple Books, or Draft2Digital.

 So, What Role Does Your ISBN Play, and What’s Its Purpose?